 - 70% or more on the three tests. - Three FULL pages of writing (of acceptable quality)-one full page in answer to Category I questions at the end of each chapter, and 2 additional full pages in answer to Category II questions (30 full pages over the course of the term.).
-The drop dead date for written work is the Tuesday after each test. - No more than 4 absences.
+Written work is due the week after each chapter is covered in class.
+Written work over a week late will be lowered an entire grade. - If you miss more than 4c lasses, your grade could be affected..
 (Each 2 tardies or leaving early will equal 1 absence.) - Note: If you don't get 70% or better on the three tests, or don't write a total of 30 pages (of acceptable quality) over the 10 written assignments, your grade will be up to the discretion of the instructor.